 Education: Bachelor's degree in political science, communications or related discipline is required.
 A master's degree is desirable

 Experience: Minimum three years on the staff of federal or state legislator and/or relevant experience with a health care association, federal or state health agency, or health policy analysis organization.
+Federal health IT policy and/or regulatory experience is a plus.

 Please apply to this position using our online applicant system with the following link: